 To make optimal decisions about what inventory to hold and how much, a business needs a way to constantly monitor the performance of products at the SKU level.
 You need to know not just how a certain item is selling, but how sales of it vary across different colors, sizes, geographies and sales channels.
 And you need access to the latest information at all times to know not only what to stock but where to keep it to minimize shipping costs.
-You also must know the up-to-date margins on each product to understand how each contributes to profitability and, in turn, working capital.
+You also must know the upto-date margins on each product to understand how each contributes to profitability.